-Off-grid projects are defined as those requiring a power supply above 10 kW and that are not connected to one of Australia’s large-scale electricity grids: the National Electricity Market, the South West Interconnected System or the North West Interconnected System.
+An off-grid project is defined as one requiring a power supply of more than 10 kW and that is not connected to one of Australia’s large-scale electricity grids: the National Electricity Market, the South West Interconnected System or the North West Interconnected System.

-Off-grid energy systems provide an opportunity for self-sufficiency for households, businesses, communities and towns, particularly in remote areas where deployment of a mini-grid may be cheaper than connecting to a large-scale grid.
+Off-grid energy systems enable households, businesses, communities and towns to become self-sufficient.
+They are particularly valuable in remote areas where establishing a mini-grid may be cheaper than connecting to a large-scale grid.

-Most off-grid power in South Australia is currently provided by diesel generators.
-However, high diesel and transportation costs are making renewable energy options appealing.
-The South Australian Government supports a number of off-grid renewable energy systems in areas such as Coober Pedy, the Anangu Pitjantjatjara Yankunytjatjara Lands and at remote mine sites.
+In South Australia, most off-grid power is provided by diesel generators.
+However, the high costs of diesel fuel and transportation are making renewable energy options appealing.
+The South Australian Government supports off-grid renewable energy systems in areas such as Coober Pedy and the Anangu Pitjantjatjara Yankunytjatjara Lands, and at remote mine sites.

 For further information about off-grid renewables, including opportunities for investors or project developers, please visit the Clean Energy Council.